afrind/warp-draft/draft-ietf-moq-transport.md

 ~~~
 {: #moq-transport-subscribe-update-format title="MOQT SUBSCRIBE_UPDATE Message"}

-* Subscribe ID: The subscription identifier that is unique within the session.
+* Subscription ID: The subscription identifier that is unique within the session.
-This MUST match an existing Subscribe ID.
+This MUST match an existing Subscription ID.

 * Start: The starting location.